ginocorp/Bootcamp-Project-1/README.md

 ## User Story

 ```
-As a music lover, I want to find the top tracks, albums and playlists for my favorite artist.
+As a music lover, I want to find the top 20 tracks from an artist I search, along with an image that corresponds with that artist.
-I WANT to enter my favorite artist
-SO THAT I can create a strong password that provides greater security
 ```

 ## Acceptance Criteria